Cracking the Code: Unveiling the Hidden Risks and Early Detection of Diabetes

 - Unhealthy Eating Habits: A diet high in processed foods, sugary beverages, and saturated fats can contribute to weight gain and increase the risk of developing diabetes.

-- Excess Body Weight: Being overweight or obese significantly increases the likelihood of developing diabetes.
+- Excess Body Weight: This significantly increases the likelihood of developing diabetes.

 - High Blood Pressure and Cholesterol: Elevated blood pressure and cholesterol levels can increase the risk of developing diabetes.